hpcsheffield/2014-01-14-manchester/shell/README.md

 you will see that `testfile` is gone.

-**Changing Directories**
+# Changing Directories

 Now, let's move to a different directory.
 The command `cd` (change directory) is used to move around.
 We used `cd` earlier to get us into the `2014-01-14-manchester` directory.
-Now let's move into the `shells` directory.
+Now let's move into the `shell` directory.
 Enter the following command:

     cd shell

 Now use the `ls` command to see what is inside this directory.
 This directory contains all of the material for the shell part of this boot camp.
-Now move to the directory containing the data for the shell tutorial:
+Now move to the directory containing the data for the shell
+tutorial:

     cd data